-- 4. During the first 20 hours, avoid prolonged periods of engine idling or sustained maximum load operation. - 5.
-If engine will idle longer than 5 minutes, stop engine. - 1At normal operating temperature of 115°C (240°F) in crankcase sump and at full load speeds of 1500-2200 rpm.
+- During the first 20 hours, avoid prolonged periods of engine idling or sustained maximum load operation. - 5.
+If engine will idle longer than 5 minutes, stop engine.

+At normal operating temperature of 115°C (240°F) sump.

-- 6. After the first 100 hours maximum, change engine oil and replace engine oil filter as shown.
+6. After the first 100 hours maximum, change engine oil and replace engine oil filter as shown.
 (See CHANGING ENGINE OIL AND REPLACING FILTER in Lubrication and Maintenance/250 Hour Section.)
 Fill crankcase with seasonal viscosity grade oil.
-(See DIESEL ENGINE OIL, in Fuels, Lubricants, and Coolant Section.) - NOTE: Some increase in oil consumption may be expected when low viscosity oils are used.
+(See DIESEL ENGINE OIL, in Fuels, Lubricants, and Coolant Section.)

+NOTE: Some increase in oil consumption may be expected when low viscosity oils are used.
 Check oil levels more frequently.